saicaca/fuwari/src/content/posts/fractured-elements-breakdown.md

 ## Collaborative Efforts with Shashank Bhave

 Shashank Bhave was the key for the development of Fractured Elements.
-He took on key responsibilities including level design, sourcing game art and music, and creating the game’s lore.
+He took on key responsibilities including level design, sourcing game art and music, and creating the game's lore.
 His ability to independently research and execute these tasks allowed me to concentrate on the technical challenges of implementing the form-switching mechanic.
 This effective collaboration was crucial for meeting our project deadlines